Nnamdi Kanu: Insurgency and second arrest

 Kanu's arrest has sparked anger among Biafran separatists and other Nigerians supportive to his cause.
 The World Igbo Congress (WIC) declared the arrest "illegal abduction and international gangsterism".
 Following his arrest, questions had been raised over what was termed "Kanu's disregard of the Nigerian constitution" to abscond bail in 2017.
 On the occasion of his arraignment in court on 29 June 2021, Kanu told the presiding judge that the Nigerian military forced him to flee the country in 2017.
 The trial began in October 2021, with Kanu being accused of "terrorism, treason, involvement with a banned separatist movement, inciting public violence through radio broadcasts, and defamation of Nigerian authorities through broadcasts".
 He pleaded non-guilty in all cases.
 The proceedings were accompanied by protests and general strikes organized by his supporters.

 On 19 January 2022, Justice Benson Anya of the Abia State High Court ruled that the 2017 arrest of Kanu was unlawful and an infringement on his human rights, and that his abduction and forceful return to Nigeria was "illegal" under local and international laws.
 Anya also ruled that the Nigerian government should pay Kanu a sum of N1billion as a compensation for the violation of his fundamental human rights.
 Despite this ruling, Kanu remained under arrest and the trial continued, as the other charges were still discussed and prosecutors added further charges.
 Ikemesit Effiong, researcher at a political risk analysis firm, argued that an ultimate conviction of Kanu remained likely, as the "political will exists to make an example of a separatist leader who has caused the central government more than its fair share of headaches".

 In December 2023, Nigeria's Supreme Court reinstated terrorism charges against Kanu.
 As of 2024, his lead counsel is barrister Aloy Ejimakor.
 In mid-2024, a number of Nigerian politicians argued for Kanu's release.
-On 20 November 2025, Kanu was sentenced to life imprisonment by Justice James Omotosho of the Federal High Court of Nigeria, who founded him guilty of terrorism and other charges.
+On 20 November 2025, Kanu was sentenced to life imprisonment by Justice James Omotosho of the Federal High Court of Nigeria, who found him guilty of terrorism and other charges.

+Court Sentencing and Imprisonment

+Nnamdi Kanu, the leader of the Indigenous People of Biafra (IPOB), was sentenced to life imprisonment on 20 November 2025 by a Nigerian court on multiple terrorism-related charges, including leading a proscribed group and inciting violence.
+Prosecutors had sought the death penalty against Kanu, but the Nigerian Justice who presided over the case, Justice Omotosho said he chose to show mercy.